labmus-ufrj/Animove/docs/docs/tools/create-rois.md

 Changing their position consists of:

-1. Clicking at one ROI in the ROI Manager.
+1. Clicking on one ROI in the ROI Manager.
 2. Moving the selected ROI around.
 3. Clicking Update in ROI Manager.